abhijitmajumdar/quadController/README.md

 - http://www.thingiverse.com/thing:408363

 # Changes
+- Changed file names
+- Moved the configuration parameters to configuration.cpp (with extern in .h file) accessible from main
+- Changed mapping of configuration parameters for easier access
+- The node now looks for the package path to fetch the locations of config.txt and RTIMULb.ini
+- Changed runProgram to ProgramAlive and added a function to safe exit
+- New features can be added to the new_controller_features() function to be called when needed
+- Added a mode parameter which defines the use of the program using ROS only, RC only, or both
+- Added target update angles from ROS.
+This demands faster spin rate.
+Later also do throttle control over ROS
+- Modified the manual override code to accomodate different modes
+- Removed targetangleupdater
+- Added default values to RC
+-

 - Added seperate file for rcReceiver functions, and files for associated USB serial read functions
 - Added more config parameters for all controller constants and throttle triggers (I and PD)
 - made some changes to the config loader